FUN Books

 (Klutz) Draw or trace a design on special plastic, color it, cut it out, bake it briefly on a cookie sheet in your oven and, voila!, your creation shrinks to 44% of its original size.
 Cool!
 You get six sheets of Shrinky Dink in this book, along with a collection of ready-to-trace artwork.

 I loved shrink art when I was younger, and it's just as popular among today's youth.
-The Shrinky Dinks book and Window Art (see below), are consistent favorites in our house (it appeals to young children, teens, and adults) and is frequently used as an activity when friends come over.
-Because of this, we have gone through several refill packs.
+The Shrinky Dinks book and Window Art (see below), were consistent favorites in our house (it appeals to young children, teens, and adults) and were frequently used as an activity when friends came over.

 Hardcover, 38 pages.
 Wirebound so that the book lays flat for ease of use.